nk521/hackathontime/README.md

 ### Let us know how we did.
 Drop in a mail at 📩 admin@something-something.com with your suggestions.

-Or simply report a bug.
+Or simply report a bug 🐞.
 Find guides and friendly templates from Github here:
 - [creating-an-issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue)
 - [incorporating-feedback-in-your-pr](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request#opening-an-issue-for-an-out-of-scope-suggestion)

-#### Watch.
-Star.
-Fork.
+#### Watch 👀.
+Star ⭐.
+Fork 🍴.